-Fit the new socket into the fixture in the position as the original, and secure it with the screw and/or nut.
+Fit the new socket into the fixture in the same position as the original, and secure it with the screw and/or nut.
 Be careful not to tighten too much, as sockets can be fragile.

 Reinstall the Fixture

-Hold the fixture back up to the wall or ceiling box and connect the wires as before, using the same wire nuts.
-Black wires tie together under one wire nut, and white wires tie together under another.
-Also re-connect the ground wire, as applicable.
-Mount the fixture with its mounting screws.
-Be sure that no wires are protruding from the fixture base.
-You don't want to pinch an electrical wire as you tighten down the fixture.
+Hold the fixture back up to the wall or ceiling box and connect the wires as before, using the same wire connectors.
+Black wires connect together under one wire nut, and white wires tie together under another.
+Also reconnect the ground wire, as applicable.
+Mount the fixture to the electrical box with its mounting screws.
+Be sure that no wires are protruding from the fixture base; you don't want to pinch an electrical wire as you tighten down the fixture.

 Clean and Install the Fixture Globe

-Clean the globe (this is convenient while it's down) and reinstall it onto the fixture.
-Screw a light bulb into the new socket.
+Screw a light bulb into the new socket and Clean the globe (this is convenient while it's removed) and reinstall it onto the fixture.

 Turn on the Power

-Turn on the breaker in the breaker box and test the fixture for normal operation.
+Turn on the circuit breaker in the breaker box and test the fixture for normal operation.